loveencounterflow/coffeelibre/README.md

 **Unfortunately, there are not too many options when it comes to chosing a free and open spreadsheet solution.** Online spreadsheet i've tried were often too clunky and restricted in their possibilities, and MS Excel—while arguably the champion in this field—is neither free nor open.
-This leaves you with having to chose between one of the `/[a-z]+office\.org/` alternatives; more specifically,
+This leaves you with a choice between one of the `/[a-z]+office\.org/` alternatives; more specifically,

 *   http://openoffice.org
 *   http://libreoffice.org
 *   http://neooffice.org

-which are essentially clones of each other.
+—which are, essentially, clones of each other.

 > Of these, NeoOffice gives the best impression on OSX; i will still use OpenOffice for the purposes of
 > the present discussion.